melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 );
 ```

-We would then put the class names in that one `classes` column, delimited by comma.
+We would then put the class names in that one `classes` column, delimited by a comma.
 That's problematic for multiple
 reasons.
 For one, you can only write 255 characters in that column.
 Two, selecting all students attending a class
 is kinda ugly: